 Red River's experience thus far is that the rear tray can hold up to 50 sheets, depending on the thickness of your paper.
 Photo papers like luster, satin, and glossy at 10.4mil are expertly handled by the PRO-100 with no misfeeds.
 If you're using matte paper or thick media, fewer sheets should be fed in at one time.
 Fine art stock, canvas, and specialty paper should be fed into the manual single sheet path.
 For some driver media settings, the printer will only allow the single sheet path to be used.

 CD Printing Capability

-At right you can see the CD holder that comes with the printer.
+Above you can see the CD holder that comes with the printer.
 The holder is placed into a front slot on the left side of the machine.
 Please note that you'll need specialty CD or DVD media coated for inkjet printing.

 Canon's My Image Garden software is provided to set up and print discs.

 The Canon PRO-100 offers what we can only describe as continuous tone photo printing.
 That is to say when you're printing a typical photograph, the dots of ink that make up the photo are not visible at normal viewing distance or even fairly close inspection.
 This is especially true when printing on satin, luster, and glossy media.
 Solid blocks of color are uniform and smooth looking.
 Only in some mid-tone areas will you occasionally see a few dots.
 Again, one would need to be unnaturally close to the print to see them!
 As far as inkjet printing goes, the PRO-100 produces outstanding photo quality.p>

 An 8" x 10" file at 240ppi (shown above) was printed and timed using the settings listed below:

 Luster Paper Highest Quality (Level 1) = 2 minutes 21 seconds